nahumck/nahumck.me/posts/2016/03/drafts-4-6.md

 - Open in Drafts option: this uses the Safari View Controller, and is great for using a search option, such as [DuckDuckGo](http://drafts4-actions.agiletortoise.com/a/16l).
 - Tag Helpers: an added keyboard row that gives you tag options when editing actions.
 Very useful.
 - Added Glyphs: this is something that I’ve personally wanted for a while.
 This update provides a lot more options for customization of your actions, and is very welcome going forward.
-- Include Action: gives you the ability to run actions/scripts within Actions.[1](#fn-1 "see footnote") This means you can create separate actions or scripts of a repeat nature that you can call into any action you create.
+- Include Action: gives you the ability to run actions/scripts within Actions.[^1] This means you can create separate actions or scripts of a repeat nature that you can call into any action you create.
 For those that use a lot of scripts within Drafts, this is going to be huge.
 - And many more.

 ### **Include Action Step**